 An education-oriented community with high expectations for its schools, the Half Hollow Hills Central School District is located in a residential area of 40,000 people in the central part of Long Island, approximately 40 miles from New York City.
-Providing for the education of almost 8,250 students, the school district has five elementary schools, two middle schools and two high schools.
+Providing for the education of almost 8,800 students, the school district has five elementary schools, two middle schools and two high schools.
 Half Hollow Hills High Schools are fully accredited by the New York State Department of Education and the Middle States Association of Colleges and Schools.
-The high schools have been ranked in the Gold Division Best High Schools 2013 by US News & World Report.
-Click for details

 The District is committed to providing students opportunities to excel in academics, athletics, and the arts.

-- The Half Hollow Hills Art Department is excited to announce a winner in the prestigious Long Island Arts Alliance Scholar Artist Program for 2012-13.
+- The Half Hollow Hills Art Department is proud to announce numerous winners this year in local and national art contests.
 Click for details

 - Our Mandarin Chinese program is continuing to grow with our first group of seniors beginning in Fall 2014.